conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Type: `function`, `string` or `any` Default: if `commit.version` is a valid semver.

-When the upstream finishes pouring the commits it will generate a block of logs by default.
+When the upstream finishes pouring the commits it will generate a block of logs if `doFlush` is `true`.
 However, you can generate more than one block based on this criteria (usually a version) even if there are still commits from the upstream.

 ###### generateOn(commit, commits, context, options)